yeoman/yeoman.io/app/_posts/blog/2016-07-13-generator-m-ionic-js-fatigue-and-transitioning-to-typescript-angular-2-and-ionic-2.md

 Let us know what you think and help us build better tools for the next generation of HTML5 mobile app development!

-For everything else our [Github repository](https://github.com/mwaylabs/generator-m-ionic) and [Gitter channel](https://gitter.im/mwaylabs/generator-m-ionic) is the way to go!
+For everything else our [GitHub repository](https://github.com/mwaylabs/generator-m-ionic) and [Gitter channel](https://gitter.im/mwaylabs/generator-m-ionic) is the way to go!